Fall2016-ECSE321/Team-2/README.md

 # Team-2: Food Truck Management

+## II.
+Build Android Application on Desktop

-## I. Build Android Application on Desktop
+## III.
+Build Android Application on Desktop

 ### Dependencies
 To run the app, you must have Android Studio along with API level 23 installed on your computer.